-Examples of mutualistic interactions with density-dependent effect have been documented in natural populations \citep{bronstein2015a}.
-Yet, no general theory has been developed to study the coexistence of mutualistic species while accounting for this important process.
-As pointed out by \cite{hale2021ecological}, it is striking that all mutualistic interactions models studied so far show similar outcomes and behaviors, suggesting that some general properties can be found, independently of the peculiarities of each model.
+Despite this diversity of modeling approaches, a general theoretical framework investigating the coexistence and dynamics of mutualistic species while accounting for any type of density-dependent effects is still lacking.
+At the same time, as emphasized by \cite{hale2021ecological}, it is striking that all mutualistic interaction models studied so far show similar outcomes and behaviors, suggesting that some general properties can be found, independently of the peculiarities of each model.
 For example, there must be some general conditions for the stable coexistence of the two species when the interaction is density-dependent.
 Previous models of mutualistic interactions often focus on equilibrium points, typically identifying stable nodes or saddle points as the primary outcomes of these systems with particular modeling choices of the functional forms relating the rate of interactions, the birth and death rates, and the populations densities.
 While these models provide valuable insights, they rarely consider the possibility of more complex dynamics, such as limit cycles or oscillatory behaviors, therefore preventing general predictions.

-By proposing and analyzing a general mathematical model of two-species mutualism, we aim at tackling these limitations, focusing in particular on two main questions:

-\begin{enumerate} \item What types of dynamical behaviors, including equilibrium configurations, can be derived from models of mutualistic interactions, and which types are not covered by these models? \item To what extent does incorporating transitions between mutualism and parasitism allow us to observe previously neglected dynamics? \end{enumerate}